CrayLabs/SmartSim/doc/model.rst

             # Create a Model instance named 'model'
             model = exp.create_model("model_name", model_settings)
-            # Enable tensor prefixing on the 'model' instance
+            # Enable dataset prefixing on the 'model' instance
             model.enable_key_prefixing()

         In executable application script of `model`, two datasets named `dataset_1` and `dataset_2` are sent to a launched ``Orchestrator``.